amateurtools/Plucks/README.md

-Known Bugs:
+BUGFIX 10.06.2025:

     State not being properly recalled in saved projects.
-I'm on the case.
+Fixed for Windows and Linux.
+OSX to be fixed TODAY.

 ToDo: